GothenburgBitFactory/ti.net/content/docs/tutorial.md

 ```

 Notice how the `split` command just divided `@3` into two even-sized intervals.
-But we\'re still not done - I brought lunch to work and ate at my desk while working so let\'s eliminate that lunch break.
+But we're still not done - I brought lunch to work and ate at my desk while working so let's eliminate that lunch break.

 ```console
 $ timew join @2 @1